Research at Oslo University Hospital

 The South-Eastern Norway Regional Health Authority (Helse Sør-Øst) aims to profile ongoing excellent research in the region by calling special attention to a "Scientist of the Month".

-For the month of March 2014, this honour went to Hanne Harbo, head of the "Multiple Sclerosis (MS) research group" at the Department of Neurology at the Division of Surgery and Clinical Neuroscience, Oslo University Hospital.
+For the month of June 2014, this honour went to Karin Cecilie Lødrup Carlsen from the Department of Paediatric Medicine at the Women and Children's Division, Oslo University Hospital.

 Ola Myklebost from the Department of Tumor Biology and Anne-Lise Børresen-Dale co-author an article published in Science (journal impact factor 31) Aug 1st, entitled "Extensive transduction of nonrepetitive DNA mediated by L1 retrotransposition in cancer genomes".